Easy Home Remedies for Clogged Drains

 However, a great alternative is to heat a stockpot of water on the stove.
 If you do this, you can try adding salt to the water to make it boil faster—many people say that they notice a big difference when they do this.

 Dump the hot water down the drain so that it can melt away some of that grime and any hardened grease.
-If this method appears to work for your clog, continue doing so until you've got the drain cleared!
+If this method appears to work for the clog, continue doing so until you've got the drain cleared!

 Pepsi, Not Just for Removing Tooth Enamel!